Rush Limbaugh making more sense than anything anybody else out there happens to be saying because we here are invested in the truth.

 The whole thing is just a smokescreen.

-This is all an attempt to gin up uh anti-war support, and the reason the Democrats think they'll get uh or thought that they would have some success with it is that um there is less uh historical context uh on part of the American people.
+And the reason the Democrats think they'll get or thought that they would have some success with it is that there is less historical context on part of the American people.

-History education is such that uh most people don't know how many people died in the Civil War.
+History education is such that most people don't know how many people died in the Civil War.

-Most people don't over five hundred thousand.
+Most people don't, over 500,000.

 Most people don't know how many died in a training exercise for D-Day, over 2,000 in a training exercise.

-Most people don't know how many died at D-Day the Battle of Bulge.
+Most people don't know how many died at D-Day, the Battle of Bulge.

 This isn't taught anymore.